-Imports of agricultural products generally must receive clearance from several agencies and are, thus, more likely to encounter port delays than other imported products.
+Imports of agricultural products must undergo clearance from several agencies and are more likely to encounter port delays than other imported goods.
 The Korea Customs Service (KCS), MFDS, the National Quarantine Office (for ports that do not have MFDS regional offices), and the Animal and Plant Quarantine Agency (APQA) are the agencies involved in the import clearance process.

-KCS is responsible for ensuring that all necessary documentation is in place before the product is released from the bonded area.
-The respective quarantine inspection authorities must clear products subject to plant or animal quarantine inspection before KCS will clear them.
+KCS is responsible for ensuring that all necessary documentation is in place before the product is released from a bonded area.
+The respective quarantine inspection authorities must clear products subject to plant or animal quarantine inspection before KCS will discharge the goods.
 The import inspection application must be filled-out in Korean and submitted to the relevant agency.

-KCS import clearance procedures and additional details are available at the following KCS website: KCS Import Procedures
+KCS import clearance procedures and additional details are available at the following website: KCS Import Procedures